-Light-fields implicitly capture the 3D geometry and reflectance properties of a scene, but until recently, they have been primarily used in rendering [12, 17].
-In recent years, light-field cameras have become popular (e.g. Lytro [1] and Raytrix [22]), and their use for shape recovery in a single shot has been demonstrated.
-However, most current depth estimation methods support only Lambertian scenes, making them unreliable for glossy surfaces.
+In recent years, light-fields have emerged as a powerful tool for shape recovery.
+Using light-field cameras (e.g. Lytro [1] and Raytrix [27]), shape can be recovered in a single shot with minimal effort, offering a practical and convenient alternative to traditional multi-view approaches.
+However, most current depth estimation methods still support only Lambertian scenes, making them unreliable for glossy surfaces.

 In this paper, we present a depth and reflectance estimation algorithm that explicitly models spatially varying BRDFs (SVBRDFs) from light-field cameras (Fig. 1).
 Since the problem is under-constrained, we assume a known distant light source.
-We think of a light-field camera as a multi-camera array (of virtual viewpoints), and follow the shape estimation framework using camera motion proposed by Chandraker [5, 6, 7].
-We then show that in the case of light-fields, shape cannot be directly recovered using [5, 6, 7] (Sec.
+We think of a light-field camera as a multi-camera array (of virtual viewpoints), and follow the shape estimation framework using camera motion in [6], [7], [8].
+However, note that the theory in [6], [7], [8] is not directly applicable to the light-field case; in fact, we show that in the case of light-fields, shape cannot be directly recovered (Sec.
 3).
 However, in many instances where the BRDF depends on only the half-angle, we derive an SVBRDF-invariant equation relating depths and normals (Sec.
-4). (a) Light-field input (b) Our depth (c) PLC [26]
+4).
+Note that we are able to include a generalized diffuse term (including textures) in addition to the specular